 The Phase 1, randomized, double-blind, active-controlled, dose-escalation study to assess the safety and immunogenicity of Pertussis Acellular Vaccine Adjuvanted with TQL-1055 (PAVA) enrolled 72 healthy adults 18-50 years of age and evaluated six escalating dose levels of TQL-1055, co-administered with a TdaP vaccine.
 More details on the clinical trial can be found at clinicaltrials.gov under identifier NCT04793620.

-Adjuvance will present results from the PAVA trial during the 2021 IDWeek meeting.
+Results from the PAVA trial presented during the 2021 IDWeek meeting are available under PRESENTATIONS.